img-4

 Read the full sheet

-When you have narrowed down the shortlist with the criteria of Archetype, Institution and Circle, then read the whole character.
+When you have narrowed down the shortlist with the criteria of Archetype, Institution and Trigger Warning, then read the whole character.
 At this point you can go deeper.

 Genderless